 As a relative newcomer to Nepal, I am intrigued by its history.
 I believe a good way to understand the present and gauge the future is by looking at the past.
 Those who know me, also know I am passionate about the place of women in every country I’ve worked in, none more so than Nepal.

 Commentators tell me that Nepal has undergone significant economic and political transitions in the past 30 years.
 And that women have always played a significant role during the process.
 While these things are never linear, often, they tell me, it was hoped that a political transition would lead to an economic one, one that would benefit everyone.

 Prior to the Covid-19 pandemic, while poverty rates were falling dramatically, GDP growth did not follow a similar trajectory.
-While neighbours were racing ahead, Nepal’s average annual growth during the conflict years of 1996-2006 was 4%, since the end of conflict it has only grown by 0.5%.
+While neighbors were racing ahead, Nepal’s average annual growth during the conflict years of 1996-2006 was 4%, since the end of the conflict it has only grown by 0.5%.

 I have also been told that during the armed conflict, women were not only victims, but they were also active participants.
 Breaking the stereotype prevalent in the society, they also took up non-traditional roles by joining the Maoist army and acting as head of households in absence of men.
 Previously, Nepali women had also established themselves as key actors of socio-political changes during the Rana regime.
 They were actively redefining the roles of women.

 We know from evidence that opportunities for significant policy reform and opportunities to catalyse economic growth are most fruitful during these economic and societal transitions.
 So, were the various changes also the platform for women’s economic empowerment?